-Uniformed Security officers are on duty on campus 24 hours every day.
+Uniformed Security Officers are on duty on campus 24 hours every day.
 Patrols include the areas around the residence halls and parking lots.
-SECURITY OFFICERS CAN BE REACHED AT ANY TIME AT 399-7888 OR BY USING ANY ONE OF THE EMERGENCY PHONES.

 A key component in personal safety and security is the individual taking responsibility for his or her person and property.
-Some standard recommendations are:
+Some standard recommendations:

-- Keeping your room locked at all times.
-This includes while sleeping, away or even in another part of your residence hall. - Not lending your keys to anyone or leaving them or other valuables lying around your room in plain view. - If you lose your ID or keys, report it to Security immediately.

-- Doors, especially exterior doors, are not to be propped open. - Use discretion in what information you post on your door and the Internet.
-Leaving information such as "gone for the weekend" can also be used by a potential thief. - Lock your car and take valuables with you or secure them where they cannot be seen. - Call Security or report to a member of the Residential Life & Housing staff any suspicious persons you see on campus. - Always walk with a companion after dark, using lighted walkway.
-If no one is available, call Security at 399-7888 and ask for an escort.
+- Keep your room locked at all times including while sleeping, away or even in another part of your residence hall. - Do not lend your keys to anyone or leave them or other valuables lying around your room in plain view. - If you lose your ID or keys, report it to Security immediately. - Do not prop open doors, especially exterior doors. - Use discretion in what information you post on your door and the Internet.
+Leaving information such as "gone for the weekend" can be used by a potential thief. - · Lock your car and take valuables with you or secure them where they cannot be seen. - Call Security or report to a member of the Residential Life & Housing staff any suspicious persons you see on campus. - Always walk with a companion after dark, using a lighted walkway.
+If no one is available, call Security at 260-399-7888 and ask for an escort.

-There are direct dial emergency phones located at the entrances to Achatz Hall, Doermer Center, Rolland Art Center, Hutzell Athletic Center, on the walkway to Rolland, and the Security office.
-In addition, there are emergency phones at the entrances to Bonzel Hall, Clare Hall, Padua Hall, having onebutton dial to Security.
+There are direct-dial emergency phones located at the entrances to Achatz Hall, Doermer Center, Rolland Art Center, Hutzell Athletic Center, on the walkway to Rolland and the Security office.
+In addition, emergency phones with one-button dial to Security are available at the entrances to Bonzel Hall, Clare Hall and Padua Hall.